-You will see stalls dedicated just to barbecuing whole sides of salmon on open barbecues and then serving the delicately spiced fish in sandwiches of fresh bread cakes with a creme fräiche sauce.
+In Cologne you will see stalls dedicated just to barbecuing whole sides of mouth-watering salmon on open barbecues and then serving the delicately spiced fish in sandwiches of fresh bread cakes with a creme fräiche sauce.
 Unmissable.

 Roast Pork Sandwich

-This beautifully roasted pork is carved to order and served warm in a sandwich with grated cabbage (or course; the Germans serve cabbage with everything) and delicious crackling from the pork itself.
+This beautifully roasted pork is carved to order and served warm in a sandwich with grated cabbage (of course – the Germans serve cabbage with everything) and delicious crackling from the pork itself.
 Smother this in mustard and you’re in heaven.

 In the cathedral market (Markt Am Dom) I had curry wurst, which was one of those juicy sausages chopped into bite-sized chunks and served in a dish with a mildly spiced sauce over the top.

-You might see variations of this name because the base used varies from place to place too.
+You might see variations of this name because the base used varies from place to place.
 The best way to describe this is to say it’s like a pizza or open sandwich with a selection of ingredients (which you choose yourself) on a doughy base.

-With Mediterranean ingredients like creme fräiche, chives, black olives and paprika, this was one of my favourite snacks in Cologne.
+With Mediterranean ingredients like creme fräiche, chives, black olives and paprika, this was one of my favourite street food snacks in Cologne.

 As well as all that you can get barbecued pork or chicken skewers, deep fried fish and chips (served with deep fried grated cabbage, a bit like a hash brown), snitzel (breaded pork), gnocchi in mushroom sauce with cabbage, raclette, deep fried battered potato dishes which the locals go mad for, and hearty home-made soup.
 Not to mention the wonderful array of cakes and pastries for dessert.
 And don’t forget that the Germans do cakes extremely well.

 Don’t juggle your food and drink at the same time.